ftdc-picsl/antsct-aging/README.md

 ANTs cortical thickness pipeline container, contains a template for older individuals.

-By default, the `trim_neck.sh` script is called to mask out the neck region, users may optionally crop out the neck or proceed with the unaltered input image.
+By default, the `trim_neck.sh` script is called to crop the input image to remove the neck region, users may optionally mask the neck region with zeros, or proceed with the unaltered input image.

 The template is provided by Nick Tustison.